 The Anatomy of an AC Unit

-The outside unit, called the condenser, contains a compressor, cooling fins and tubes, and a fan.
+The outside unit is called the condenser.
+The condenser contains a compressor, cooling pieces called “fins”, tubes, and a fan.
 The fan draws air in through the fins and thus cools a special coolant.
 The compressor then pumps this coolant into the house to the evaporator through copper tubing.
 The coolant chills the fins and tubes of the evaporator.
-Warm air drawn from the house by the blower passes through the evaporator and is cooled and blown throughout the ductwork to all of the rooms in the house.
+Warm air is drawn from the house by the blower.
+This air passes through the evaporator and is cooled down and then blown to the various rooms in the house.
 The evaporator dehumidifies the air as it cools it, and the resulting condensation drains off to a floor drain through tubing or piping.
-The blower unit and ducting system vary considerably depending on whether you have a forced air furnace, a heat pump or some other arrangement.
+The blower unit and ducting system will vary due to whether or not you have a forced-air furnace, a heat pump, or some other kind of unit.

 Your furnace or heat pump may be located in the basement, garage, furnace room or even in the attic, so check out your home AC/heating systems when you have a few spare moments to see how your home is cooled and heated.

 There are a number of simple things you can do yourself before you would want to call a pro:

 Make sure to change your air filter regularly